Candidates for elective office 2027

 AIA Pennsylvania

-Our profession is facing serious challenges — declining billings, a growing talent gap, and AI reshaping the way we work.
+Our profession is facing serious challenges—declining billings, a growing talent gap, and AI reshaping the way we work.
 As architects, we naturally want to solve them all.
 But if we want real influence with policymakers and the public, we need to focus on issues that directly impact people’s lives.

 We’ve done it before.
 Climate action is a success story.
-The AIA has committed resources, spoken with one voice, and taken a leadership role.
+AIA has committed resources, spoken with one voice, and taken a leadership role.

 But there’s another crisis just as urgent where we’ve been largely absent: Housing.